 Implementation Stages refer to the sequence of events that take place over two to four years-from inception (exploring an idea) to completion (making the change a reality).
 Last year's report established that the Ohana Zones initiative serves as a catalyst for implementing the Housing First model.
-One asset of Ohana Zones is that it provides less restrictive funding for local priorities.
+One asset of Ohana Zones is that it provides unrestricted funding for local priorities.
 This is a monumental shift from defering strategic guidance to the Department of Housing and Urban Development (HUD).

 As Ohana Zones funding and contracts end in 2022, last year's successes are deflating.
 To date, 7 of 18 Ohana Zones programs have closed, with more likely to follow by the end of 2022.
 Of closed programs, only two shut down for underperformance-the other five were closed due to contracting issues or eviction from a program site.
-While there is a second Ohana Zones allocation, it is only 50 percent of the original budget.
-The reduced number of active pilots in Year 4 demonstrates the limitation of short-term investments in making long-term progress and highlights the need for sustained long-term funding.
+While there is a second Ohana Zones allocation, it is only 50 percent of the original budget and will not go into effect until six months after the original law ends, leaving programs scrambling.
+Declining Year 4 Ohana Zones outcomes demonstrate the limitation of short-term investments in making long-term progress.

 Across the country, most policymakers use "pilots," or short-term contracts, for social service programming.
+Legislators operate under the false notion that long-term support is an incentive for idleness, so they cut funding, allow inflation to erode benefits, and make social programs harder for people to access (Hanna, 2019).
 Pilots can be a helpful component of a funding continuum that includes long-term financial support for successful "pilot" programs.
 However, when funding for housing programs stop, formerly homeless people are displaced, and trust is lost in government services, which becomes a barrier to re-engaging the same people again (United Nations, 2021).